-- Solid yellow line: You must not pass.
-Passing in a no-passing zone is illegal. - Yellow dashes: You may pass. - Mixed lines (solid and dashes): A solid yellow line may appear on one side of the roadway while a line of dashes appears on the other side.
-You must obey the marking in your lane of traffic. - Double solid yellow lines: You must not pass, regardless of which side of the line you are driving.
+- Solid Yellow Line: You must not pass.
+Passing in a no-passing zone is illegal. - Yellow Dashes: You may pass. - Mixed Lines (Solid and Dashes): A solid yellow line may appear on one side of the roadway, while a line of dashes appears on the other side.
+You must obey the marking in their lane of traffic. - Double Solid Yellow Lines: You must not pass, regardless of which side of the line you are driving.

-Lane markings
+Lane Markings